 Placement Testing for First Year Students

 All incoming freshmen are required to take the mathematics computer based placement test.
 The test consists of three sections, Basic Algebra, Advance Algebra and Trigonometry, and will take approximately two hours to complete.
 The results of this test will be used to determine your first semester mathematics course, therefore, preparation for the test is essential.
 Early placement testing are offered in March and April.
 Students who participate in early placement testing will have the benefit of knowing their test results, as well as have the time to study and retest if necessary.
-In May, students are notified by mail of their placement test date and must confirm attendance to reserve seat.
+In May, students are notified by mail of their math placement test date and must confirm attendance to reserve seat.
 (Calculators are not permitted during the test.)

 Please Note: If you require accommodations under the American Disabilities Act, please contact Ms. Margo Gilchrist at (973) 596-2981 for a referral to the Center for Counseling and Psychological Services (C-CAPS).